 Speed up your cleaning routine with a few shortcuts for ten common household chores.
 These hacks will help you clean effectively and hopefully reduce the time and money it takes to do so.

 Try dusting cloth lampshades with a lint roller.
 It works quickly and effectively without the hassle of a vacuum.
 An old sock is good for dusting hard surfaces.
-On horizontal surfaces, work top to bottom to prevent dust settling where you have already wiped.
+On horizontal surfaces, work from top to bottom to prevent dust settling where you have already wiped.

 Windows and Mirrors